tahathedancer98/udalost/backend/mobileapp/public/udalostmobile/README.md

-# udalostmobile
+# udalost

-A new Flutter project.
+A new Flutter application.

 ## Getting Started